The SAP Fiori elements object page template supports the features and settings for the object page header detailed below.

 You can assign colors and icons to text to indicate the criticality of a field value.

-- SAP Fiori elements for OData V4, the title area displays the text: (Unnamed Object).
+By default, the title area displays the text: (Unnamed Object).

 Breadcrumbs are displayed above the object title.

 The object marker indicates the object is locked by another user in draft-enabled applications.

 The image is an avatar control.
 By default, it has a square shape.

 You can set:

 - An image to display instead of the avatar.

 - The avatar to a have a circular shape.

 When no image is set or found for the avatar, the avatar initials are displayed.

 If those are not set or found either, an icon for the avatar is displayed: